milos12345/WpfEmptyWindowIssue/Readme.md

 -Press Win+Alt+P (Or F12) to open window without TabControl (always opens fine)

-If you remove line <ui:ModernWPF's XamlControlsResources /> from app.xaml, it will always open fine
+If you remove line <ui:XamlControlsResources /> from app.xaml, it will always open fine